 Transferring your pension does, however, carry significant risks.
 You should carefully compare the benefits of your current pension with any alternatives before making a decision.

-This means if you transfer from a DB scheme to a DC scheme, you:
+If you transfer from a DB scheme to a defined contribution (DC) arrangement, you:

 For these reasons, the Financial Conduct Authority (FCA) and The Pensions Regulator (TPR) both believe that it will be in most people’s best interests not to transfer their DB pension.
 You can read more about when a transfer may or may not be suitable on the FCA’s website here.

-Transferring your pension is a big decision and one that would benefit from independent financial advice.
+Transferring your pension is a big decision and one that may benefit from independent financial advice.

 You might have to do this by law if the value of your DB benefits is more than £30,000 and you are looking to transfer to a Defined Contribution/Personal Pension Arrangement.